Developer-Autodesk/design.automation.inventor-utilities/README.md

 	}
 ```

-You can now use an array of As(type) methods to simplify the process of extracting right data type from the map.
+You can use an array of As(type) methods to simplify the process of extracting right data type from the map.

 ```csharp
 	string myStringValue = mapHelper.AsString("StringValue");